 “DON'T STOP TO LOOK BEHIND”

 Felix Voitrekovsky avoided cameras and conversation regarding the life he left behind in 1875 Prussian-occupied Poland.

 His success at keeping most of his secrets particularly frustrated his granddaughter and family genealogist, Florinda (also known as Floss or Flossie) Lambert.
-Despite his family’s curiosity and speculation, Felix did not enlighten his descendants.
+Despite his descendants’ curiosity and speculation, Felix did not enlighten them.

 The lack of details about himself on the lammershagen shipping manifesto may have been exactly how Felix planned it.

 He disembarked at Wellington harbour as Wyzickkowski, F, aged 25.
 The scrambled surname could have stemmed from an official’s hurried handwriting, or Felix protecting the family he left behind, or—if he did not write down his own name—a clerical error.
 He later told his family he was born in 1854, so he managed to muddy his age upwards on leaving Hamburg, pictured below.1 The busy German emigration hub processing thousands of people pursuing opportunities outside Europe allowed Felix to be less than forthcoming with his precise details.